-On February 6, literally, one day after Quadriga applied for creditor protection, the exchange “inadvertently” sent 104 bitcoin to its dead CEO’s cold wallet, according to an initial report released by court-appointed monitor Ernst & Young (EY).
+On Feb.
+6, literally, one day after Quadriga applied for creditor protection, the exchange “inadvertently” sent 104 BTC to its dead CEO’s cold wallet, according to an initial report released by court-appointed monitor Ernst & Young.

-When Quadriga CEO Gerald Cotten died in India on December 9, he carried into the afterlife with him the keys to the exchange’s cold wallets, where $180 million CAD—oops, make that $180.5 million CAD—worth of crypto is stored.
+When Quadriga CEO Gerald Cotten died in India on Dec.
+9, he carried into the afterlife with him the keys to the exchange’s cold wallets, where $180 million CAD—now $180.5 million CAD—worth of crypto is stored.
 Unless Cotten springs from the grave, any crypto in those wallets is as good as gone.

 You have to scratch your head till it bleeds on that one.
 Why was anyone at Quadriga allowed to touch those coins after the company applied for creditor protection?
-EY is now moving to safeguard the remaining crypto, a stash now down to 51 bitcoin, 33 bitcoin cash, 2,032 bitcoin gold, 822 litecoin, and 951 ether, worth $434,068 CAD.
-So, yes, basically, more than half the money in the hot wallets is now gone.
+EY is now moving to safeguard the remaining crypto, a stash now down to 51 bitcoin, 33 bitcoin cash, 2,032 bitcoin gold, 822 litecoin, and 951 ether, worth a current value of $434,068 CAD.
+Basically, more than half the money in the hot wallets is now gone.

 EY is also working to retrieve about $30 million worth of cash from nine Quadriga payment processors.
 So far, EY has yet to collect a dime, and one of the processors is stubbornly insisting that “it has the right to continue to hold funds in its possession pursuant to the terms of its agreement with the Applicants.”

 A quick Google search reveals that WB21 has long been plagued by accusations that it is a scam.
 A year ago, Quadriga customers were complaining on Reddit that they were having trouble getting their wires from WB21.
-And, surprise, surprise, it also turns out, the U.S. Securities and Exchange Commission (SEC) is suing WB21’s CEO for fraud.
+And it also turns out, the U.S. Securities and Exchange Commission is suing WB21’s CEO for fraud.
 (You can find the full SEC complaint here.)